Glossary

 ESM

-Expanded Security Maintenance: A support offering provided by Ubuntu, to extend security updates and patches for older versions of the operating system after its standard support period has ended.
+A service provided by Canonical to extend security updates and patches for older LTS releases of the Ubuntu operating system after the LTS standard support period has ended.

 ESXi